 Hungaricums are high value products of Hungary, which show Hungarian uniqueness, speciality and quality, they embody the top performance of the Hungarian people.
 You might have already heard of some of them – maybe even tasted or participated in one – but here is a list of Hungaricums that you should know about!

-The Táncház (dance-house) model is a special method of teaching folk dance: participants learn dances from tradition bearers by observation and imitation, with the accompaniment of live music.
+The Táncház (dance-house) model is a special method of teaching folk dance and preserving intangible cultural heritage: participants learn dances from tradition bearers by observation and imitation, with the accompaniment of live music.

 More information can be found here.